A smiling headshot of me

 SHE/ HER/ HERS🙆🏽♀️

-• culturally-aware approaches to address harmful content
+• culturally-aware approaches to reimagine online governance futures

 Apart from research, I am very much drawn to books, concerts, jigsaw puzzles, long walks, and full moons.